Energy (Master's)

 Further studies

-The study programme provides a formal basis for further doctoral studies within the field.
+The study programme formally provides a basis for further doctoral studies within the field.

 Questions about the study?